 - Express the CTA clearly to answer the question: “What’s in it for me?”

 - The location of your CTA matters — and that’s why you should place them in a way that is easily visible and accessible.

 - Your email content matters and should lead to a natural call to action.

-- Provide clear directions so that the CTA answers the following questions: “What they should do?”, “Where will they go?”, and “Why they should follow through?”
+- Provide clear directions so that the CTA answers the following questions: “What should they do?”, “Where will they go?”, and “Why should they follow through?”

 So, how do you gather the information you need?

 To get started, ask them a few questions while signing up that will gauge their interests, priorities, and preferences.

 Segmentation software can help you segregate your audiences based on various factors, including demographics, age, income, past purchases, email receptivity, and more.
 This will help you tailor the content and improve brand perception.